 Barely a century ago, finding authentic and tasty food in Paris at a reasonable price was a cinch.
-You could stop off at one of 250 Paris “bouillon” restaurants, the famous eateries of the capital’s working class.
+You could stop by one of 250 Paris “bouillon” restaurants, the famous eateries of the capital’s working class.

-But then came wars, restaurants evolved, high-end brasseries became popular, fast food emerged as a cheap alternative, and the working classes no longer needed the special canteen-type establishments they had grown to love.
+But then came wars, restaurants evolved, high-end brasseries became popular, fast food emerged as a cheap alternative, and the working classes no longer needed the special canteen-type establishments they had once loved.